 Eight ETH Zurich professors are working together with industrial partners to build DFAB HOUSE, a three-storey residential unit that is part of Empa and Eawag's NEST research and innovation platform in Dübendorf.
 The fabrication of the mesh mould wall in May 2017 was the starting shot for the world's first building to combine multiple innovative digital construction processes under a sin-gle roof.
 Since then, two other digitally designed and fabricated building components were made ready for production and coordinated digitally within the overall project.
 The automated Smart Dy-namic Casting coordination system has already been used at ETH to prefabricate concrete façade posts designed specifically for the loading conditions of the building's glass façade.
 A so-called "smart slab", a statically optimized concrete floor slab, is currently in pre-production.
 Researchers are using large-format 3D sand printing for its formwork.
-By bringing these elements together with Spatial Timber Assemblies, a unique combination will be materialising at DFAB HOUSE - which will open in autumn 2018.
+By bringing these elements together with Spatial Timber Assemblies, a unique combination was materialised at DFAB HOUSE - have a look at the project here.